-Human Resources will complete the position ad along with the hiring supervisor and send it to the appropriate recruiting resources.
-The position will always be advertised in the Tuesday, the Human Resources website and the Human Resources bulletin board located in Main 25.
+Human resources will complete the position ad along with the hiring supervisor .
+The position will always be advertised in the Tuesday, the Human Resources website and the human resources bulletin board located in Main 25.
+Ads will then be placed in the appropriate recruiting resources.

-Applications and resumes are received by Human Resources and acknowledged by a letter.
-The immediate supervisor/search coordinator or search committee reviews applications to determine which candidates will be interviewed.
+All applications and resumes are submitted and received through the Hire Touch program.
+An email is automatically sent to all applicants.
+The immediate supervisor/search coordinator or search committee utilizes Hire Touch to review applications and select candidates to be interviewed.
 Allow a minimum of two weeks to receive all applications for consideration.

 Reference checks are a very important part of the hiring process.